 One of Steven's proudest (and longest) associations is with the Finchcocks Musical Museum in Kent where holds the post of Director of Development.

-This cd was made possible with the support of Von Brucken Fock Fonds, Provincie Zeeland, Koninklijk Zeeuws Genootschap der Wetenschappen werkgroep Muziek.
+This cd was made possible with the support of Von Brucken Fock Fonds, Provincie Zeeland and the Koninklijk Zeeuws Genootschap der Wetenschappen werkgroep Muziek.

 Watch a short tv item by Omroep Zeeland (Dutch)